 Reducing our lives to the essentials feels like unraveling a favorite sweater that no longer fits and winding it back into a ball of yarn.
 We’re sorry to see it go but it also creates opportunity.
 A new pattern waits to be created stitch by stitch.

 I’m pretty certain I’m going to love it but it’s still only in my imagination.
 I can’t touch it or even point to progress being made.
 I can’t wait to get back into my studio.
 I’m yearning for regular creative time again but there are things still to be done around here as well as papers to sign and people to notify of this change.
 I must be a responsible adult before my creative inner kid can play again.
 (Although I will admit to taking recess almost every day.)

 My good friend Joan described it as a spinning sphere.
 Before it can change direction it must slow down until it arrives at a moment of complete stillness.
 I feel my life approaching that point.

-I’ve always told coaching clients this is the most uncomfortable place to be.
+I tell my clients this is the most uncomfortable place to be

 Navigating that place between good bye and hello can be scary and exciting at the same time.
 If you’ve been there, you know it can be a fine edge to balance on.
 It’s not easy to stay away from thoughts like “Did we choose wisely?
 Can I really do this?
 What if saying good bye to familiar faces and places is too painful?”